KanishkaaK/AI-APPOINTMENT_OPTIMIZER/README.md

 The model was trained on synthetic data and achieved an accuracy of **47.52%** on the test set.
 For improved performance in real scenarios, a larger and more realistic dataset is recommended.

+## 📄 License
+This project is licensed under a custom copyright license.
+Usage, reproduction, or distribution without permission is strictly prohibited.
+See `LICENSE` file for full terms.